improbable-eng/grpc-web/README.md

 ### Client-side streaming

 It is very important to note that the gRPC-Web spec currently *does not support client-side streaming*.
-This is unlikely to change until until new whatwg fetch/[streams API](https://www.w3.org/TR/streams-api/) lands in browsers.
+This is unlikely to change until new whatwg fetch/[streams API](https://www.w3.org/TR/streams-api/) lands in browsers.
 As such, if you plan on using gRPC-Web you're limited to:
  * unary RPCs (1 request 1 response)
  * server-side streaming RPCs (1 request N responses)

-This, however is useful for a lot of frontend functionality.
+This, however, is useful for a lot of frontend functionality.

 ## Status